- Home›

 Why are we a top Triclabendazole manufacturer?

 AdvaCare Pharma is an American-owned and operated company specializing in the manufacture of veterinary medicines.
 As part of our range of 250+ veterinary formulations, we manufacture Triclabendazole Boluses under strict GMP guidelines, ensuring efficacy.
-Our veterinary distributors have confidence in the quality of our products, making AdvaCare Pharma a leading supplier in countries where dependable, cost-effective livestock medications are in high demand.
+Our veterinary distributors have confidence in the quality of our products, making AdvaCare Pharma a leading bolus manufacturer and supplier to countries where dependable, cost-effective livestock medications are in high demand.

 Uses